Your insurer's first offer is probably too low

 Uploaded PDFs are processed in-memory and never stored.
 Extracted text from unpaid claims purges within 7 days; paid analyses stay accessible via your email link for 90 days.
 Already have a report?

-Why $149, not $29?
-Public adjusters typically charge $1,500+.
-Attorneys take 33% contingency ($1,320 on a $4,000 claim).
+Why $49 flat?
+Public adjusters typically charge $1,500+ and Attorneys take 33% contingency ($1,320 on a $4,000 claim).
 Our flat fee replaces both at ~10x less, paid once.

 0+